amosmuthomi-tech/Amos-Muthomi/README.md

 ## 🌱 My Journey

-Business leaders don’t just need predictions — they need **clarity rooted in statistical rigor**.
+Business leaders don’t just need predictions, they need **clarity rooted in statistical rigor**.
 That conviction began with my foundation in **Economics and Statistics**, where I mastered modeling uncertainty, hypothesis testing, regression, time-series analysis, and probabilistic inference.

 That realization pushed me to focus on analytics and business intelligence.
 Now, my daily work revolves around: